angela-d/prtg-zendesk-webhook/README.md

 This version has additional features:
 - Tokenized authentication, to keep your password secure
+- Secure API connections over TLS 1.2
 - Fixes the single quote bug when using Powershell
-- Local logging option for debugging when testing sensors
+- Local logging option for debugging when testing sensor messages
 - A bit more newb friendly
 - Formatting cleanup

-This script [solves the single quotes bug](https://kb.paessler.com/en/topic/75261-single-quote-in-sensor-message-breaks-notification-script) PRTG developers won't fix for Powershell EXE Notifications.

 ![PRTG Parameters](./img/execute-program.png)